 At the end of May we spent three days hiking through the upper portion of Grand Gulch, in Cedar Mesa, Utah.
 This was the third time I’ve backpacked in Grand Gulch, but the first since the area was designated as part of Bears Ears National Monument by President Obama in 2016.
 Nothing has changed as far as I can tell – just the same amazing canyon scenery and fascinating archeological history to be found around nearly every bend.

-Trip Reports: Backpacking In Grand Gulch, Bears Ears National Monument, Utah - May 2017
+Backpacking in Grand Gulch, Bears Ears National Monument, Utah - May 2017

 We hiked from Kane Gulch to Bullet Canyon, and were fortunate to score a last minute shuttle ride from some friendly folks from the Colorado Mountain Club from Colorado Springs, which saved us much road walking (or hitchhiking)!